-- Revolving charge accounts. - Personal notes for money borrowed from a bank, credit union, or other person. - Installment loans on personal use property. - Underpayments of Federal, state, or local income taxes.
+- Revolving charge accounts used to purchase personal use property. - Personal notes for money borrowed from a bank, credit union, or other person. - Installment loans on personal use property. - Underpayments of Federal, state, or local income taxes.

 Interest that is paid or incurred on indebtedness allocable to a trade or business (including a rental activity) should be deducted on the appropriate line of Schedule C (or C-EZ), E, or F (Form 1040), the net income or loss from which is shown on line 3, 5, or 6 of Form 1041.